AutoxingTech/axbot_rest_book/docs/reference/submaps.md

 # Submaps

+Submap rendering is an advanced alternative to the [`/map_v2` WebSocket topic](./websocket.md) for displaying a robot's map.
+Instead of receiving the entire map as a single PNG, the client composites the map from many small, overlapping PNG images — one per cartographer submap.
+Unlike regular image tiles, submaps can overlap and vary in size.
+This approach is necessary for very large maps (> 2–3 km²) where a single full-resolution PNG becomes impractical.

 Submap rendering uses two pieces that are designed to work together:

 - The WebSocket topic `/submap_list` publishes the current list of cartographer submaps, including pose, version, and the SLAM session UUID.